 If you are actually broke then don’t make it worse by making bad decisions.
 If your budget is already stretched thin, then don’t go spending money on things you don’t need.

 Now that you have your budget in place and you’ve established the essential expenses and the ones that aren’t, it’s time to start making cuts.
 If you’re serious about paying off debt, then you’ll need to be as brutal as possible.
 Yep, this might mean you have to sacrifice your $5 barista coffee every morning or the $7 block of cheese you buy every week.

 You would have already prioritised your expenses when mapping out your budget, so cutting down on those costs should be easy.
 Easy in the sense that you’ll know what to cut out, not easy when it comes to actually cut – that part will be tough, but worth in the end.

 It might also be a good idea to take a look at some of your fixed costs.
 If you’re a homeowner, you might want to look at cheaper rates on your home loan.
 If you’re renting then perhaps you could explore your options for getting cheaper rent.
 This might include relocating to a less expensive place to live, negotiating with your landlord or finding an extra housemate to help with the rent.

 The same goes for your utility bills.
 Do some research and make sure you’re getting the cheapest deal.
 If you find a cheaper option, change service providers.
 You could also consider downsizing your mobile phone package.
 The 8GB of data you’re currently paying for might not be a complete necessity to your life.
 If it’s not, cut the cord, you’ll be okay.

 5. Stop adding to your debt

-It’s hard to pay something off it you just keep adding to it.
+It’s hard to pay something off if you just keep adding to it.
 Cut up your credit card, stop applying for a loan contract and stop going over your phone plan.
-We understand that all these things can be incredibly useful when you’re low on cash but your aim is to get out of debt, not create more for yourself.
+We understand that all these things can be beneficial when you’re low on cash, but you aim to get out of debt, not create more for yourself.

 6. Find some extra cash flow